 According to Dave Fleischer, who coined the term deep canvassing, it takes about six months for a campaign to get a hang of the method and to recruit and train volunteers.
 Deep canvassing is a long-term investment.

 In terms of time, the program will gain momentum over a long period meaning that you need to start at the early stages of campaigning.
-But the impact of deep canvassing lasts for about 9 months, unlike traditional canvassing where effects of persuasion are short lived.
+But the impact of deep canvassing lasts for about 9 months, unlike traditional canvassing, where the effects of persuasion are short-lived.

-Volunteers working a 2-hour shift, on an average, can complete 5 conversations.
-But, remember the impact is cumulative.
-Start your deep canvassing campaign 10 months before elections and start training volunteer 6 months prior to your door-to-door canvassing efforts.
+Volunteers working a 2-hour shift, on average, can complete 5 conversations.
+But remember, the impact is cumulative.
+Start your deep canvassing campaign 10 months before elections and start training volunteers 6 months prior to your door-to-door canvassing efforts.
 This way, you have enough time to influence said voters.

 - Active listening is a skill that all volunteers must possess.
 It is very important to show you care.
 While listening, volunteers must be empathic, give validation and be honest.
 Also, ask follow-up questions based on what the voter shares.

-- Hold real conversations with voters when you knock doors.
+- Hold real conversations with voters when you knock doors for canvassing.
 Volunteers need to echo the voters’ feelings back to them, give them enough space to reflect, remain on their side, and maintain positive body language.

 - Share personal stories.
 The purpose of sharing is to display vulnerability and to help the voter build a safe space in the conversation.
 By doing so, voters are more inclined to remember, share and reflect on their personal experiences.